 - The Shining – Stephen King

 - I just want to make a note here to say that the book is nothing like the Stanley Kubrick film with Jack Nicholson.
-The book is more a slow phycological thriller than anything else with very few gorey or overly spookish scenes.
+The book is more of a slow phycological thriller than anything else.
+It has very few gorey or overly spookish scenes.
 So if you didn’t like the movie, you may still love the book.

 For My Spookish Bookish Lovers